cstenkamp/MastersThesisText/pandoc_markdown_base/3_1_algorithm.md

     * die bert-embeddings für die Cluster der candidate directions averagen und den closesten als Name der Dimension geben
     * keybert (thresholded close bert embeddings)
     * TODO: Mention Camel2009 one!!
+* In the end we re-embed the entities into a space where each of the vector components is a semantic directions and the value are the respective \gls{rank}ings.
+That's what we then finally call its \textbf{feature-based representation}

 ### Post-processing

 * TODO: Basiert der fine-tuning step von \cite{Ager2018} auf Supervised learning?

 <!-- ##############################################################